 The Select Committee on Recycling and the Environment (SCORE) Report is an annual examination of Minnesota waste management programs and data, as well as providing detailed data by county.
 The MPCA uses SCORE information to detail trends in waste generation, management, and disposal.
 SCORE data trends are used to help develop sound policy and plans to manage waste in a manner that protects the environment and human health.

-- Recycling and organics collection grew to 44.75%.
-This is an increase of 11.2% from 2016.
+- Recycling and organics collection grew to 45.9% of the MSW stream which is up from 44.6% in 2017.

 - Capture rate indicates how much of a specific recyclable material is captured for recycling relative to the total amount of the material in the waste stream.